hkoosha/netty-functional/README.md

                 }))
                 .addLast(Outbound.transform(String.class, (ctx, msg, p) -> {
                     // custom is of type String.
-                    // this is equivalant to implementing write(...), processing
+                    // this is equivalent to implementing write(...), processing
                     // message (transform it) and fire the result in outbound
                     // direction through pipeline.
                     return ctx.alloc()